LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Our approach

 \subsection{Object Node Editing Module}

-After identifying the target node, editing operations (e.g., removal/insertion/replacement) can be easily performed by corresponding tools and agents. \paragraph{Removal Tool.} It removes all Gaussian primitives belonging to the target node, and updates the scene graph. \paragraph{Insertion Agent.} It first invokes a text-to-3D tool (i.e., Hunyuan3D \cite{zhao2025hunyuan3d}) to generate a mesh, then analyzes its size and local coordinate system to align them with the scene.
-Finally, the corresponding node is added to the scene graph.
-Specifically, after generating the mesh, the agent first calculates its bounding box and rescales it to the scene's actual size.
-For orientation alignment, the agent aligns the mesh's local coordinate system with the scene's world coordinate system by: 1) rendering the mesh from a fixed axis, 2) analyzing its facing direction in the rendered image, 3) determining the local axes. \paragraph{Replacement Agent.} It essentially combines the removal and insertion operations to replace an existing object node with a new one, while the new node inherits the original trajectory.
+After identifying the target node, editing operations (e.g., removal/insertion/replacement) can be easily performed by corresponding tools and agents. \mypara{Removal Tool.} It removes all Gaussian primitives belonging to the target node, and updates the scene graph. \mypara{Insertion Agent.} It first invokes a text-to-3D tool (i.e., Hunyuan3D \cite{zhao2025hunyuan3d}) to generate a mesh, then adjusts its size and local coordinate system to align it with the scene.
+Finally, the mesh is added to the scene graph as a new node.
+For size adjustment, the agent first calculates the mesh's bounding box and rescales it to the scene's actual size.
+For orientation alignment, the agent aligns the mesh's local coordinate system with the scene's world coordinate system by: 1) rendering the mesh from a fixed axis, 2) analyzing its facing direction in the rendered image, 3) determining the local axes. \mypara{Replacement Agent.} It essentially combines the removal and insertion operations to replace an existing object node with a new one, while the new node inherits the original trajectory.